akheron/jansson/doc/apiref.rst

    object it contains, or *NULL* on error, in which case *error* is filled with information about the error. *flags* is described above.

+   This function will start reading the input from whatever position the input file was, without attempting to seek first.
+If an error occurs, the file position will be left indeterminate.
+On success, the file position will be at EOF, unless ``JSON_DISABLE_EOF_CHECK`` flag was used.
+In this case, the file position will be at the first character after the last ``]`` or ``}`` in the JSON input.
+This allows calling :func:`json_loadf()` on the same ``FILE`` object multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.

 .. function:: json_t *json_load_file(const char *path, size_t flags, json_error_t *error)